matty-plumski/MattsResBazSite/content/post/rapoi_elements.md

 #   caption: "Step ladder leading to clouds by Zamurovic Brothers from Noun Project"
 #   image: "step_ladder.jpg"
 ---
-# Linking Research outputs to Rāpoi in Elements

 **Prerequites** - to complete this process, you'll need to have an Elements profile.
 Elements is VUW's research management system, and all academic staff should have access by default.
 If you are a post-graduate student, you may not have a public profile page, but you should still be able to log in with your VUW staff credentials and carry out the process.